TosbackCgusBridge-Bot/CGUs-versions/Orbitz/Privacy Policy.md

 *   Book Flights &.
 Hotels Anywhere
 *   Track Flights &.
 Itineraries

 Send a download link to your mobile device Send text Oops!
 Is it possible you've already downloaded our app?
 Sorry, we are currently having problems connecting to our server.
 You can still download the app by clicking on the app-store buttons in our app page.
 Thank you!
 We are having trouble processing your phone number.
-Try using this format: {{phoneNumberFormat}}.
+Try using this format: XXX-XXX-XXXX.
 Thank you!
-It looks like you just tried to enter a non-{{countryName}} phone number.
-Unfortunately, at this time we are only supporting {{countryName}} numbers.
-Please enter your number in the following format: {{phoneNumberFormat}}.
+It looks like you just tried to enter a non-United States phone number.
+Unfortunately, at this time we are only supporting United States numbers.
+Please enter your number in the following format: XXX-XXX-XXXX.
 Thank you!
 Thank you!
 A text with the download link has been sent to your mobile device Orbitz App Now Available On: By providing your number, you agree to receive a one-time automated text message with a link to get the app.
 Our app offers promotions and booking services.
 No purchase necessary.
 Standard text message rates may apply.